martrip/single-cell_classification/README.md

 ## 3. Methodology

 In this project Python and R have been used.

-All python packages can be found in requirements.txt and installed with pip By running the R script all necessary libraries will automatically be installed.
+All python packages can be found in requirements.txt and installed with pip.

+By running the R script all necessary libraries will automatically be installed.

 ### Part 1: Data Conversion <br>